 - Do not overmix.
 Overmixing muffins deflates air bubbles and causes gluten to over-develop.
 Both result in chewy, tough muffins.
 For light and fluffy muffins, mix the wet and dry ingredients until there are no dry streaks of flour.

 - Don't overfill the muffin liners.
-Only fill them ¾ of the way full or they could overflow in the oven and make a huge mess.
+Only fill them ยพ of the way full or they could overflow in the oven and make a huge mess.

 Even though this is a small batch recipe, you might have some muffins left over.
 The best ways to store them are in the freezer or at room temperature.

-Small batch blueberry muffins stay fresh for 3-4 days when stored in an airtight container on the counter.
-I don't recommend storing them in the refrigerator since the low-humidity environment can dry them out.
+The muffins stay fresh for 3-4 days when stored in an airtight container on the counter.
+I don't recommend storing them in the refrigerator since it can dry them out faster.

 Frequently Asked Questions